icebearunreal/luapp/README.md

 # LUA++

-**lua++** is a powerful superset of **Lua** featuring native classes, type hinting, and seamless low-level integration.
+**lua++** is a powerful superset of **Lua** featuring native classes, type hinting, and uh also low-level integration.
 It is designed to provide the structure of modern languages while retaining the legendary speed of the LuaJIT runtime.